Who wins the Julius Randle vs. Giannis Antetokounmpo matchup in tonight's game?

 Julius Randle & the Knicks

-- The Knicks outscore opponents by 3.3 points per game (posting 114.7 points per game, 16th in league, and conceding 111.4 per outing, seventh in NBA) and have a +90 scoring differential.
+- The Knicks put up 114.6 points per game (15th in league) while allowing 112 per outing (ninth in NBA).
+They have a +71 scoring differential and outscore opponents by 2.6 points per game.

-- New York wins the rebound battle by an average of 4.9 boards.
-It pulls down 45.8 rebounds per game (sixth in league) compared to its opponents' 40.9.
+- New York prevails in the rebound battle by an average of 4.3 boards.
+It pulls down 45.6 rebounds per game (sixth in league) compared to its opponents' 41.3.

 Watch the NBA on Max with the B/R Sports Add-On